ComputerScienceHouse/BetterVent/README.md

 - Quality of life changes for Quick Mode
   - Add confirmation when leaving the fragment
   - Add button to clear Quick Mode without leaving the fragment
-- Kiosk mode to prevent users from leaving the app
-  - Device provisioning (make app admin?)
+- Anti tampering
+  - Require a pattern of clicks on the escape squares to activate
+- Settings panel
   - Ability to filter events by keyword
-- Settings panel
-  - Event filtering
+    - Better parsing of event keywords
+    - Set keywords that usually pertain to a location
   - Colors

 ## Device Admin